Embiid scores career-best 33 as 76ers down Nets

-PHILADELPHIA -- The Philadelphia 76ers have made it clear which big man no longer fits in their plans.

-It is just as clear which one is regarded by the organization as a perfect fit.

-Rookie center Joel Embiid scored a career-high 33 points, including the go-ahead 3-pointer with 2:43 left, as the Sixers beat the Brooklyn Nets 108-107 on Sunday night, snapping an eight-game home losing streak.
+PHILADELPHIA -- Rookie center Joel Embiid scored a career-high 33 points, including the go-ahead 3-pointer with 2:43 left, as the Philadelphia 76ers beat the Brooklyn Nets 108-107 on Sunday night, snapping an eight-game home losing streak.

-"For the first time ... he wanted to dominate the game," coach Brett Brown said.

 Ersan Ilyasova added 22 points and Robert Covington had 15 for the Sixers, who won for just the third time in their last 13 games.